 Discourse is meant to drive people to action against injustice.

-Question is, are we mature enough to sit down and discuss issues of diversity, including religion, gender and race?"
+Question is, are we mature enough to sit down and discuss issues of tribalism, including race, religion, and gender?"
 MySikhSense.com

 Sat Nam.
 Minorities always will be subjected to fear and intolerance.
 It's up to minorities to defend their rights instead of complaining.
 Complaining is a sign of mental weakness, as is believed in warrior cultures.

 Diversity is a social and civil atmosphere of exchanges of personal beliefs, religions, ethnicities and nationalities to come together to serve a common goal for the upliftment of all participants.
 As often stated, "All boats rise upon the coming of the tide."
 More.

 "All sanctions, externally applied, are morality."
 Morality is not an absolute state.
 It is affected and changed by different cultures, religious beliefs, societies, etc. In some past cultures it was most

 immoral to consider having only one husband, for example."
 Aftab Singh Khalsa

 Sat Nam.
 Diversity is inclusion.
 It is a huge Welcome Sign and an invitation to all, regardless of their sexual orientation, race, sex, criminal record, financial status, color, or religious belief.
 A perfect template of diversity would be proportionally representative of the demographics of the society in which it exists.
 All entities in our organization should follow this model...
 (See Sensitivity Summit.)